kleineluka/backlace/README.md

 What you edit depends on what you want to do.
 A good place to start is with `Backlace_Fragment.cginc` and working backwards from there to see what you need to change.
 This modular practice also makes it easy to dynamically add different versions of the shader (ex. `Outline` or `Grabpass`) - we can just add a new define (ex. `BACKLACE_GRABPASS`) and use that to conditionally compile code.

 ## License ✨
-Anything in the `Editor` and `Processor` folders (which are for Dazzle and Premonition) are under their respective licenses and not under the Backlace License.
+Anything in the `Editor` and `Processor` folders (which are for Dazzle and Premonitions) are under their respective licenses and not under the Backlace License.
 Backlace itself is licensed under the Backlace License (Version 1.3).
 Please see the `LICENSE.md` file for the full terms.

 **TL;DR** —
 - You’re free to use Backlace in any project (personal or commercial) at no cost.